-If you’re considering relocation to Denver, or a neighboring suburb, you’re in the right place!
-At Corken + Co we are relocation specialists in Denver and we’re here to make the transition smooth and enjoyable.
-We’ve got all the info on neighborhoods, suburbs, commute, schools, crime, and entertainment.
+If you’re considering relocating to Denver, or a neighboring suburb, you’re in the right place!
+At Corken + Company we are specialists in Denver Metro real estate.
+And, we’re here to make your transition smooth and enjoyable.
+We’ve got all the info on neighborhoods, suburbs, commute, schools and entertainment.

 Denver Relocation Specialists

-Relocating is more than just finding the perfect house, and as relocation specialists in Denver, we can help you sort out all the moving parts including:
+Relocating is more than just finding the perfect house.
+As relocation specialists, we can help you sort out all the moving parts including: